- What do I need to indicate for alloy?

 You are interested in buying a ring with a brilliant, but you can only see diamond, ruby, emerald and sapphire?
 That’s very normal.
 Many people don’t know the difference between a diamond and a brilliant and will subsequently often confuse the two.
 In short: the brilliant is a round cut diamond.
 So you simply indicate ‘diamond’ in the selection menu.

 Buying a ring with a brilliant as an engagement ring is very popular.
 After all, the brilliant shines the brightest of all the different diamond cuts.
 Your future wife will be left speechless if you decide on buying a ring with a brilliant!
+Moreover, wedding rings with a brilliant are also up and coming.
+You can now buy your brilliant engagement ring with a matching wedding ring.

 Which cut should I go for?